NTIA/WEnets/matlab/readme.md

 To best match the designed scope of WAWEnets, the `.wav` file should have a speech activity factor of roughly 0.5 or greater and an active speech level near 26 dB below the clipping points of +/- 1.0.
 (See level normalization feature below.)
 The native sample rate for WAWEnets is 16 k smp/sec so files with rates 8, 24, 32, or 48k rate are converted internally before processing.

-If `inSpeech` is string that names a `.txt` file, each line should specify a `.wav` file that meets the `.wav` file requirements listed above.
+If `inSpeech` is a string that names a `.txt` file, each line should specify a `.wav` file that meets the `.wav` file requirements listed above.
 Each file will be processed in sequence.
 This will be slightly more efficient (1 or 2% reduction in run-time) than calling WAWEnet.m repeatedly.

 `ctlInfo` is an optional input.
 It is a structure that provides control information to `WAWEnet.m`.
 Any or all of the five different fields may be used in any combination as follows: